AdaCore/gnatstudio/docs/users_guide/remote.rst

 operations.
 These "servers" may not (and are often not) different machines.

-The Tools_Server handles all compiler related operations that don't depend on a specific compiler version.
-It's used in dual compilation mode, for example, to determine whether the action can be safely run using a very recent compiler toolchain (which the Tools_Server runs), or whether a specific, older baseline compiler version must be used.
+The Tools_Server handles all compiler related operations that do not depend on a specific compiler version.
+It is used in dual compilation mode, for example, to determine whether the action can be safely run using a very recent compiler toolchain (which the Tools_Server runs), or whether a specific, older baseline compiler version must be used.